Carpal Tunnel Syndrome

 - Increased pain around the incision

 These problems may need to be treated.
-Talk to your doctor about what you should expect and what problems mean you need to see your doctor right away.
+Talk to your healthcare provider about what you should expect and what problems mean you need to see your healthcare provider right away.

 - The name of the test or procedure